Church of Our Lady of Protection (São Cristóvão): History

 The exact date of construction of the church is unclear, but likely dates to the late 18th century.
 It was built by the Brotherhood of Our Lady of Protection (Irmandade de Nossa Senhora do Amparo).
 In the stratified society of colonial Brazil, the white Portuguese population worshipped at the parish church; in São Cristóvão, the Parish Church of Our Lady of Victory, built in 1608 prior to the Dutch rule in São Cristóvão from 1637 to 1645.
 The Brotherhood of Our Lady of Protection built its church to serve people of mixed race; the nearby Church of Our Lady of the Rosary was completed in 1745 by and for the freed and enslaved Afro-Brazilian population of São Cristóvão.
 Its location is also indicative of the racial social strata of São Cristóvão: churches and convents of the Portuguese were located on the two principal plazas of the town, while the Church of Our Lady of Protection is located beyond the squares, and the Church of Our Lady of the Rosary on the periphery.

-Varied construction elements of the church indicates that it was built over a long period of time, and its simplicity indicates it was likely never completed.
+Varied construction elements of the church indicate that it was built over a long period of time, and its simplicity indicates it was likely never completed.